 A business may hire a worker as an independent contractor, but the worker may be classified as a paid employee by the Internal Revenue Service, depending on how their position is structured.
 An independent contractor generally decides how and when to complete their workload, so if an employer reserves the right to control that, they’re likely an employee and not an independent contractor.
 A worker who uses tools and equipment owned by the employer may be considered an employee, since a contractor usually has their own equipment.

 You may need to file Form 8919 if you:

-- Perform services for a company that aren’t those of an independent contractor as defined by the IRS, and Social Security and Medicare taxes were not withheld from your pay
+- Perform services for a company as an independent contractor but the IRS considers you an employee and Social Security and Medicare taxes were not withheld from your pay

 - Filed Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding

 - Received a determination from the IRS confirming employee status or if you have not yet received a reply by tax time